itcomusic/mapo/README.md

-# mapo
+# Map order

-Map Order (Mapo) is a custom implementation of a map in Go that maintains the order of keys as they are added.
+Is a custom implementation of a map in Go that maintains the order of keys as they are added
 ## Features

 - **Order Preservation**: Keys are stored in the order they are added